 2. Alliant Credit Union: Kids Savings Account

-Alliant Credit Union tops our list of the best credit unions and offers its members the option of opening an Alliant Kids Savings Account that’s best suited for kids who are 12 years or younger.
+Alliant Credit Union tops our list of the best credit unions.
+The nonprofit credit union offers its members the option of opening an Alliant Credit Union Kids Savings Account that’s best suited for kids who are 12 years or younger.

-The account can be opened as a joint account with a parent, grandparent, or legal guardian.
+The child’s account can be opened as a joint account with a parent, grandparent, or legal guardian.
 It should be noted that the adult joint owner must be an Alliant Credit Union member.
-The account offers an APY of 3.10% APY, which makes this a high-yield savings account for kids.

 3. Bank of America: Minor Savings